 Forum Östergötland is a support function for clinical and translational research at Linköping University and Region Östergötland.
-We are one part of the regional node Forum Southeast in the national collaboration Clinical Studies Sweden.
+We are a part of the regional node Forum Southeast in the national collaboration Clinical Studies Sweden.

 Forum Östergötland is a collaboration between Linköping University and Region Östergötland.
 As a part of Forum Souheast

 our goal is to facilitate and strengthen the clinical and translational research in Sweden's south-eastern healthcare region.

 Regulations on research involving humans